What is the FAFSA? A beginner’s guide

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

 Filling out the Free Application for Federal Student Aid (FAFSA) puts you in the running for federal, state, and institutional financial aid, including grants, work-study options, and student loans.
-In the 2022-23 school year, undergraduate students who filled out the FAFSA received an average of $15,480 in student financial aid — $11,620 of this aid didn’t need to be repaid, according to the College Board.
+In the 2022-23 school year, undergraduate students who filled out the FAFSA received an average of $15,480 in student financial aid, according to the College Board.
+Much of this aid didn't require repayment.

 • The FAFSA is your gateway to financial aid including grants, work-study, and federal student loans.